prechelt/pomalevi/README.md

   <img src="img/stoplogo.png" alt="Example pomalevi stop logo">
-- pomalevi makes a pixel-by-pixel search for this image and expects a match of at least 80%, so beware of non-rectangular or transparent logos if the slide background is not always the same.
+- pomalevi makes a pixel-by-pixel search for this image and expects a match of at least 80%, so beware of non-rectangular or transparent logos if the slide background behind it will not always be the same.
   See also section "Caveats" below.
 - Now produce the video with pomalevi:
-  `pomalevi.py --stop-at ll:stoplogo.png mydir/myslides.wmv`
+  `pomalevi --stop-at ll:stoplogo.png mydir/myslides.wmv`
   (`ll` stands for **"lower left"**)
 - Searching for a stoplogo is a slooow process if done over the whole image.
   Therefore, pomalevi expects the logo to be in one of the four corners